erobwen/causality/README.md

 The cache will not be removed while some other causality dependee (cached, reCached, repeatOnChange etc.) depends on it.

+# Miscellaneous:

+There are som additional causality object functions that might be useful.

 # Pulses and Transactions